-3.1.
+3.2.
 Product Validation

-This activity involves evaluating the product Actors (Acquisition Device, Reconstruction Software, and Image Analysis Tool) prior to their use in the Profile (e.g. at the factory).
+This activity involves evaluating the product Actors (Scanner, Reconstruction Software, and Image Analysis Tool) prior to their use in the Profile (e.g. at the factory).
 It includes validations and performance assessments that are necessary to reliably meet the Profile Claim.

-3.1.1 Discussion
+3.2.1 Discussion